woowacourse/sql-tuning/solution.md

 FROM hospital
     INNER JOIN covid ON covid.hospital_id = hospital.id
     INNER JOIN programmer ON programmer.id = covid.programmer_id
+    INNER JOIN member ON member.id = programmer.member_id
 WHERE hospital.name = '서울대병원'
+	AND member.age BETWEEN 30 AND 39
 GROUP BY programmer.exercise
 ORDER BY NULL;
 ```